SzachMatH/SzachMatH.github.io/_tabs/about.md

 ## Why is this blog in english?

-My goal is to share my interests with anyone.
+My goal is to share my interests with everyone.
 Since more people speak english than polish I'll stick with english, but some posts will propably be written in polish/both.